 Your fire protection plan should not rely on the local Volunteer Brigade burning your block for you.
 Shortage of numbers, together with a heavy work load attending prescribed burns on crown lands and chasing numerous wildfires mean that many Brigades just don't have the time to carry out private burns.
 Remember, we are volunteers, not private burning contractors and have our own properties to look after,too.

 Your fire protection plan should also not depend on Volunteer Brigades burning crown lands in your area.
 There are forces hard at work trying to stop this burning and political parties needing preferences from minor parties to get elected to government tend to make deals not always in the public interest.
 Ask anyone from country Victoria.

 Unfortunately, in the Darwin rural area it is not uncommon to see houses and outbuildings overgrown with long grasses, such as gamba and mission, and orchards overgrown with grasses taller than the trees.

 Fire protection is the responsibility of “the owner, lessee, licensee, mortgagee in possession of or occupier of, or the person managing or controlling or apparently managing or controlling the use of” the land.
 Too many people sit on their backsides doing nothing and rely on their local volunteer bushfire brigade for protection.

 Apart from the NTFRS station at Humpty Doo, there are no fire stations in rural areas manned by fire fighters waiting for a call out.
-Many Darwin rural area volunteer bushfire brigades have a lot of names in their register of members, but with very few who actually fight fires, 10% of the membership if they’re lucky.
+Some Darwin rural area volunteer bushfire brigades have a lot of names in their register of members, but with few who actually fight fires.
 Of these few, many have jobs and family commitments.